 Students complete a portfolio of twenty-four pieces, applying design principles in a project-based setting to create solutions to problems in two dimensions.
-For the portfolio's Breadth section, the course features the use of multiple tools of production, including digital media, to create unique responses to twelve design problems.
-Students then declare an area of concentration and, during the second and third quarters, produce twelve pieces for the portfolio's Concentration section.
-The complete design portfolio is presented for Advanced Placement Studio Art: 2-D Design portfolio assessment.
+For the portfolio’s Breadth section, the course features the use of multiple tools of production, including digital media, to create unique responses to twelve design problems.
+Students then declare an area of concentration and, during the second and third quarters, produce twelve pieces for the portfolio’s Concentration section.
+The complete design portfolio is presented for AP Studio Art: 2-D Design portfolio assessment.

 Prerequisite: Drawing and Painting II and application.

 This drawing and painting course provides an in-depth studio experience in which students create portfolios of quality artwork with an emphasis on concept as well as perception.
 The scope of the work is equivalent to that of a foundation art course in college for those students interested in fine art.
 Course content fulfills the guidelines set by the College Board.
 Students complete a portfolio of twenty-four works and submit it to be scored by the College Board.
 The portfolio includes eight AP-level works completed in the tenth and eleventh grades in addition to seven new works completed during the first semester and nine additional works completed between January and mid-April.